The Parliament of Dreams: Music

 Music for the title sequence and the episode was provided by the series' composer, Christopher Franke.
 Franke developed themes for each of the main characters, the station, for space in general, and for the alien races, endeavoring to carry a sense of the character of each race.
+The song which G'Kar sings in his quarters, while preparing his meal before the assassin Tu'Pari arrives, was specifically written by Franke for this episode.

 Writing

 As Babylon 5 was conceived with an overall five-year story arc, the episode was written as both an individual story and with another level, where the hints of the larger story arc were given.
 The series' creator, J. Michael Straczynski indicates that the episodes can be watched for the individual stories, the character stories, or the story arc.

-The script for this episode juggles three different storylines and introduces two new members of the cast, Lennier and Na'Toth, in addition to introducing the recurring character Catherine Sakai.
-Straczynski writes, "I'm very fond of 'The Parliament of Dreams,' which is a very funny show, and at times a very emotional show.
-'Parliament' is all over the place...it's got all of our major characters, our ambassadors, their seconds, we see lots of group scenes, we're all over the station, dipping in and out of three different but interconnected stories...it's really a matter of keeping a lot of balls in the air at one time, and I think we pulled it off nicely."